 The Sony WH-CH710N have good Bluetooth connectivity.
 They support NFC pairing, but you can only connect them to one device at a time, which may be inconvenient if you like to use your headphones with your computer and your phone.
 They have high latency on PC, iOS, and Android, so they aren't ideal for watching videos or movies.
 However, apps compensate for latency differently, so your experience may vary.

 These headphones come with a 1/8" TRS cable that doesn't have an in-line microphone.
-There's also a USB-C charging cable.
+There's also a USB-A to USB-C charging cable.

-The Sony WH-CH710N come in four different color variants: Black, Gray, White, and Blue.
+The Sony WH-CH710N come in four different colors: Black, Gray, White, and Blue.
 We tested the Black model, but we expect the other models to perform similarly.
 You can see the label for the model we tested here.
-If you come across a model variant that isn't mentioned, let us know in the discussions so that we can update our review.
+If you come across a variant that isn't mentioned, let us know in the discussions, and we'll update our review.

 The Sony WH-XB900N Wireless are better headphones for most uses than the Sony WH-CH710N Wireless.
 The WH-XB900N are better-built, more comfortable, have a longer continuous battery life, and block out more background noise.
 However, as part of Sony's Extra Bass series, they have a much more bass-heavy sound profile than the WH-CH710N.
-You can customize their sound using the graphic EQ and presets in the companion app, which the WH-CH710N lacks.
-That said, the WH-CH710N leaks less noise.
+You can customize their sound using the graphic EQ and presets in the companion app, which the WH-CH710N lack.
+That said, the WH-CH710N leak less sound.

 The Sony WH-H910N/h.ear on 3 Wireless are better, more versatile headphones than the Sony WH-CH710N Wireless.
 The WH-H910N are better-built, have a more neutral default sound profile, and feature a more effective ANC system.
 They also have a longer continuous battery life, and they're more customizable thanks to the graphic EQ and presets in their companion app.